matthewsimo/blur-js/readme.md

+## Blur-js

+Use js to blur images!

 ### StackBlur Refactored

 I saw this demo at `http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html` but noticed that the script used to do the blur could be refactored in a more DRY manner.

-I'll eventually turn this into an easier to use module namespaced out so it doesn't potentially cause any conflict errors.

-All credit should go to the original author.
-Mario Klingemann -  @quasimondo
+I've moved the refactored script over to the [refactored-legacy branch](https://github.com/matthewsimo/blur-js/tree/refactored-legacy), take a look over there if you're looking for that.

+### Blur-js

+Master branch will be dedicated to my implementation which will focus on flexability, ease of use, and maybe some other features I'm kicking around.

+#### Running the Demo

-To run this, after cloning run `npm install` to get the webserver in place, then run `node node_modules/webserver/webserver.js`.
+To run the demo, after cloning, run `npm install` to get the webserver in place, then run `node node_modules/webserver/webserver.js` from your command line.

-Then, visit `http://localhost:8003/StackBlur.html` - (chrome won't handle it properly if running directly from the file - hence the webserver.)
+After that, visit `http://localhost:8003/demo.html` - (chrome doesn't like running it directly from the file - hence the webserver.)